benhpoh/Connect3/README.md

 One current drawback is that the tile sizes are hardcoded, which may not scale well on differing screen sizes.

+# Program Features

+The basics of tic-tac-toe apply, where the player wins by connecting 3 tiles in a straight line.
+This works vertically, horizontally, or diagonally.

+Red player has the first go, and when one player wins, the score is added to the tally.
+The header will be updated to reflect the latest winner's winning streak, and starting move given to the losing player.

+As one player wins continuously, the winning streak on the header is updated to match.
+The moment that player loses, the streak is reset to the opposing player's streak.
+There's also a running tally on the bottom with a win-rate calculator.

+The reset button can be pressed at any time to shake the board clean.

 ## Easter Egg

 I've programmed 2 levels of bots into the game.
-The bots are hard-coded as Blue Player, and will initialise upon Red Player making a valid move.
+The bots are hard-coded as Blue Player, and will only initialise upon Red Player making a valid move (i.e. activating bot mode when it's already Blue Player's turn will not trigger the first bot move).

-Clicking the 'Connect' in the header will cause it to flash and turn aqua, activating silly bot.
+Clicking the 'Connect' in the header will cause it to flash and turn aqua, activating _silly_ bot.

 Double clicking 'Connect' will activate **angry** bot.
 Have fun...

+As double clicking isn't available on touch screen devices, mobile platform compatibility is not yet implemented for angry bot.

+In future updates, there should be a toggle to choose if the bot is to be Red or Blue, rather than hard-coded.

+- ### Silly Bot Logic
+    - Silly bot simply chooses a tile at random, and checks if the tile has already been occupied.
+    - If the tile is clear, that tile will be claimed, and the turn passed to the opposing player.
+    - If the tile is already occupied, the process is repeated until silly bot finds a clear tile.

+- ### Angry Bot Logic
+    - Angry bot is coded to recognize a few moves.
+        - When angry bot is given the starting move, the bot will choose a corner tile at random.
+        - If the opposing player has claimed a corner tile, bot will claim the middle tile, and vice versa.
+        - When the bot has claimed 2 tiles in a line, if the final tile is unclaimed, bot will claim and win.
+        - If a win isn't possible, the bot then searches if the opposing player has any lines with a potential win.
+If one is found, bot will claim the remainder tile to block the line.
+    - Barring all the above scenarios, bot will temporarily revert to silly bot mode, and pick a tile at random.
+    - The current method to beat angry bot is to intentionally create the scenario that triggers a logic failure in angry bot, and reverting it to silly bot mode.

 ## Thought Process